 To help us meet these goals, Terracon will develop a series of training webinars and videos that will address the fundamental actions cemetery caretakers can take to safeguard the valuable cultural landscapes under their care.
 To make sure the training content is as helpful and relevant as possible, Terracon and THC will solicit information about Harvey-related impacts from cemetery caretakers through direct communication (email or phone) and in a series of virtual public meetings.

-Join us for the introductory kick-off meeting online August 3 at 6 pm via Zoom!
-You'll get to meet the project team and learn more about our goals for the project.
-Plus, you'll be an active participant in our planning process by engaging in conversations about how the historic cemeteries you care about were impacted by Hurricane Harvey; what the recovery process looked like; and what challenges still exist.
-This meeting will be interactive, and we encourage your participation in reaching our goals.
+Be an active participant in our planning process by engaging in conversations about how the historic cemeteries you care about were impacted by Hurricane Harvey or other natural disasters; what the recovery process looked like; and what challenges still exist.
+These meetings are interactive, and your input will help shape the content of the training webinars.

 - The first public meeting was held on August 3.

 - The next meeting will be held via Zoom on December 9 at noon.
 Registration information will be available soon.